-- "So, you guys study language for living, and can't count how many languages there are in the world.
-Shouldn't you be working harder than this?" - We're definitely doing the best we can Mr. D. Advocate, but there are a couple of reasons why we do not know exactly how many languages there are in the world.
+- "So, you guys study language for living, and don't know how many languages there are in the world?" - We're definitely doing the best we can Mr. D. Advocate, but there are two main reasons why we do not know exactly how many languages there are in the world.